 On both occasions, Johnson's wife, Marina, kicked him out of the family home but later relented and let him come back, according to The Independent.

-8. Like Donald Trump, Johnson has been accused of making racist remarks.
+8. Johnson has been accused of making racist remarks

 In 2002, Johnson wrote a column in the Daily Telegraph mocking Tony Blair's international travels.
 "What a relief it must be for Blair to get out of England.
 It is said that the Queen has come to love the Commonwealth, partly because it supplies her with regular cheering crowds of flag-waving piccaninnies," he wrote, referring to black people.
 The article also mentioned "watermelon smiles."